 Introduction

 The human-infective whipworm, Trichuris trichiura, is a soil-transmitted helminth responsible for trichuriasis, a neglected tropical disease (NTD) estimated to affect as many as 500 million people worldwide (Pullan et al., 2014).
 As a gastrointestinal parasite, an infection begins by the ingestion of embryonated eggs in contaminated food or soil; eggs migrate to the large intestine and hatch, after which emerging larvae burrow and establish an intracellular niche within intestinal epithelia where they develop to adult stages that can remain in situ for years.
 Although low and moderate infection burdens typically remain asymptomatic (which favours efficient transmission in regions with lower sanitation conditions such as rural settings), chronic infections with high worm burdens cause a range of debilitating gastrointestinal symptoms and can lead to nutritional deficiencies and delays in physical and cognitive development, especially in children.
-As such, whipworm infections are primarily treated with benzimidazole (albendazole or mebendazole) anthelmintics; in endemic regions, treatment is targeted toward pre-school and school-aged children, women of reproductive age and high-risk working adults via annual or biannual mass drug administration (MDA) campaigns.
+As such, whipworm infections are primarily treated with benzimidazole (albendazole or mebendazole) anthelmintics although efficacy with these drugs is sub-optimal (Clarke et al, 2019) and few alternative drugs are available; in endemic regions, treatment is targeted toward pre-school and school-aged children, women of reproductive age and high-risk working adults via annual or biannual mass drug administration (MDA) campaigns.
 In 2018, more than 676 million school-aged children, representing 53% treatment coverage of at-risk children, were treated with anthelmintics.
 It is almost certain that this number will only increase in the near future, as soil-transmitted helminths are targeted for elimination as a public health problem by 2030 in line with the WHO Sustainable Development Goals for NTDs (World Health Organization, 2020).

 Humans have been parasitised by whipworms for millennia.
-Although now generally restricted to tropical and subtropical regions (Pullan et al., 2014), T. trichiura was once a truly globally distributed worm; parasite eggs have been found in human coprolites (fossilised faeces) from archaeological sites dated up to 7,100 BC (Araujo et al., 2008; Ledger et al., 2020, 2019), including sites in Europe and North America where infections are no longer prevalent (Gonçalves et al., 2003; Graff et al., 2020; Ledger et al., 2021; Søe et al., 2018).
+Although now generally restricted to tropical and subtropical regions (Pullan et al., 2014), T. trichiura was once a truly globally distributed worm; parasite eggs have been found in human coprolites (fossilised faeces) from archaeological sites dated up to 7,100 BC (Araujo et al., 2008; Ledger et al., 2020, 2019), including sites in Europe and North America where autochonous infections are now unusual (Gonçalves et al., 2003; Graff et al., 2020; Ledger et al., 2021; Søe et al., 2018).
 However, whipworms are known to infect a broad range of mammals; over 70 species have been described within the genus Trichuris, and while generally host-specific, cross-host species transmission of individual parasite species have been reported, including between humans and pigs (Hawash et al., 2016) or humans and non-human primates (Betson et al., 2015; Cavallero et al., 2015; Ghai et al., 2014; Hansen et al., 2013a; Ravasi et al., 2012).
 Parasites that can infect human and non-human hosts represent a credible challenge to control campaigns, as non-humans hosts may act as a reservoir where parasites can evade treatment and can subsequently act as a source to reinfect treated populations.
 An understanding of the historical and modern dispersal of T. trichiura in human and non-human hosts is, therefore, a necessary component required to achieve elimination.
 This aim, to eliminate soil-transmitted helminths by MDA, is threatened by the emergence of resistance to the benzimidazole compounds used to control them, as has been observed in other parasitic nematodes (and in particular, veterinary helminths) frequently exposed to the drug (Rose Vineer et al., 2020).
 Although evidence to suggest resistance is emerging in T. trichiura is limited, understanding population connectivity within and between endemic regions will inform the likelihood and rate by which resistance alleles might spread when they arise.